rosacry/BeatSight/SETTINGS_REFERENCE.md

 **Visual Feedback:**
 - Green text when loop is active
 - Shows loop start → end time and duration
-- Loop status displayed in practice overlay
+- Loop status displayed in the practice overlay and on the transport timeline

 ### Metronome
 - **Toggle:** Press **M** to enable/disable